KRTSD-0823/KRTSD-0823/README.md

 - 🔭 I’m currently working on ...
 Programming
 - 🌱 I’m currently learning ...
 Github, Node.js, Python, English(School)
 - 👯 I’m looking to collaborate on ...
 None
 - 🤔 I’m looking for help with ...
-Science,Social Study
+None
 - 💬 Ask me about ...
 None
 - 📫 How to reach me: ...
 E-mail,Discord
 - 😄 Pronouns: ... he/him